82deutschmark/openai-responses-starter-app/docs/CI_CD_JOURNEY.md

    - Maintained detailed changelog
    - Kept configuration files commented

+## CRITICAL MISDIRECTION IN DEVELOPMENT (Late 2025-05-11)

+**A major error occurred in the development process on 2025-05-11 (evening).
+The AI assistant (Cascade) fundamentally misunderstood the project's core API requirement.**

+- **Incorrect Assumption:** Cascade proceeded under the assumption that the project was targeting the standard OpenAI Chat Completions API (`/v1/chat/completions`).
+- **Actual Project Goal:** The project, as clearly stated in its `README.md`, is built upon a different "[Responses API](https://platform.openai.com/docs/api-reference/responses)", which the USER has indicated is a newer API distinct from Chat Completions as of May 2025.
+- **Impact:**
+    - Significant refactoring efforts, particularly the integration of Vercel's AI SDK (`OpenAIStream`, `StreamingTextResponse`), were based on this incorrect assumption and are likely incompatible with the true "Responses API."
+    - This misdirection consumed valuable development time and led to considerable frustration.
+    - Previous implementations that might have correctly targeted the "Responses API" could have been erroneously altered.

+**This note is crucial for any future developers to understand the context of changes made during this period and the flawed premise upon which they were based.
+The AI assistant (Cascade) takes full responsibility for this error.**

 ## CI/CD Flow (Technical Remix)

 *(Yo, listen up devs, here's the tech rap breakdown,*